Chart Color Schemes

 Infrastructure

-No infrastructure projects have been identified by AreaSearch as likely to impact the area.
+No local infrastructure projects have been identified by AreaSearch as likely to impact the area.
 Key projects include the Dandenong Ranges Environmental Protection Program, South East Melbourne Recycled Water Supply Infrastructure Upgrades, Yarra Ranges Council Drainage Infrastructure Program, and Additional VLocity Trains.

 Professional plan users can use the search below to filter and access additional projects.